BIDS-numpy/numpy-paper/letters/editor.md

 beyond the scientific community.
 It underpins an ecosystem of numerical Python libraries that reach across all disciplines.

-Originally, we planned a paper around NumPy's recent technical developments and merits.
+Originally, we proposed a paper around NumPy's recent technical developments and merits.
 However, during writing our focus settled on how NumPy has evolved from an array programming library at the base of the larger scientific Python ecosystem into also being a mechanism for using new, specialized array implementations.

-We believe that, because of these developments that make possible interaction between a much wider variety of array libraries, NumPy will remain central to scientific computing for the foreseeable future.
-This is an important part of the NumPy story, which has never been told.
+We believe that, because of its new role as a coordinating mechanism for array implementations, NumPy will remain central to scientific computing for the foreseeable future.
+This is an important new part of the NumPy story, which has never been told before.

 We suggest the following three peer reviewers, and we do not have any specific reviewer exclusion requests: